 Many dream of a new life down under, but few make it a reality.
 While moving to Australia permanently can be challenging for some due to their relatively strict set of requirements for migrants, temporary or working holiday visas are easier to come by.
 In this post we’ll look at some of the cheapest cities to live in Australia and consider which are the best options for everyone from people taking a gap year to professionals, remote workers or retirees hoping to balance a high quality of life with affordable living.

-5 of the Cheapest Cities to Live in Australia
+5 Options for Cities to Live in Australia

 Some 2500 km north of Adelaide, lies the city of Cairns in northern Queensland.
 A popular travel destination, most well known for being the gateway to the world famous Great Barrier Reef, Cairns is a great base for anyone who prefers an outdoors lifestyle and would rather avoid living in a big city.

 Cairns is a coastal town of around 150,000 people, surrounded by thick rainforest and the shores of the Coral Sea.
 It’s clearly a great base for anyone who enjoys diving or snorkelling and it boasts a laid back atmosphere with an international vibe thanks to its huge popularity with travellers from other parts of the world.
-It is a major stop on the Australian backpacker trail.
+It is a major stop on our Australia backpacking route.

 It has a very different climate to cities in the south of the country.
 Cairns is a tropical place with the monsoon season running from late November through to May bringing some torrential downpours.
 Temperatures stay warm throughout the year with July, the coolest month, still seeing average daytime highs of over 26°C.

 Across to the west of the country now for another of the best places to live in Australia.
 Perth is, like most cities in Australia, located on the coast with sandy beaches spread out across its sprawling suburbs.
 It is a major hub for arts and culture with a wide range of theatres and galleries as well as a vibrant music scene.